stuhlmueller/gpt.el/README.md

 ### Main Commands

 - `gpt-chat` - Interactive prompt to choose context mode and enter command
+- `gpt-chat-multi-models` - Run the same command against multiple models (parallel buffers).
+Uses defaults from `gpt-multi-models-default` (GPT-5 and Claude 4.1 Opus).
+Use `C-u` to pick models interactively.
 - `gpt-chat-all-buffers` - Use all visible buffers as context
 - `gpt-chat-current-buffer` - Use only the current buffer as context
 - `gpt-chat-no-context` - Use no buffer context